General Property Tax Information

 Where you feel that the assessment of your property is incorrect, appeals can be made to the Municipal Property Assessment Corporation (MPAC).
 This information is outlined on the last Assessment notice you received.
-Appeal forms are available at this Tax Office, or at the Assessment Office at 53 Charing Cross St. Forms can also be downloaded from www.mpac.ca
+Appeal forms are available at this Tax Office or can also be downloaded from www.mpac.ca

 PRE-AUTHORIZED PAYMENT (PAP) PLANS:

 “Monthly” (Regular) plan, for properties with taxes paid up-to-date.
 This 12-month plan begins December 1 prior to the taxation year, and ends November 1 of the taxation year.